snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 :::note Limitations

-Note that currently during subsetting we are keeping all the forgein keys in memory.
-This means that the more forgein keys you have in your subset, the more memory will be consumed by subsetting.
-The currently the CLI is limited to 2GB or 4GB of RAM depending on your system.
-We are working on a solution for this.
-We plan on having a solution before end of March 2023.
+When subsetting we calculate which rows to copy and keep a reference to them in memory.
+This means that there is a limit to the number of rows that we can store: The more rows you have in your subset, the more memory will be consumed.
+Currently the CLI is limited to 2GB.
+This is temporary issue which will be resolved in Q1 2023.

 Until then:
 - If you are using UUID's as primary keys (foreign keys) you have a row limit of roughly 1 million rows (or one large table of 12 million rows) on a 2GB system.